Five parameters are all you need (in $\Lambda$CDM): Methodology

 Our \texttt{21cmFAST} simulations have a 300 comoving Mpc box size and $768^3$ ($256^3$) cells for the matter (HI) field.
 We maintain most options in their default values and extract the neutral hydrogen fraction using \texttt{lightcone.global\_xH}.

 The ionization efficiency $\zetaUV$ governs the ability of ultraviolet photons to escape their parent galaxies and ionize the IGM.
 An increase in $\zetaUV$ leads to an earlier completion of HI reionization.
 Due to significant uncertainties surrounding $\zetaUV$, we opted to use a constant value in each simulation.
-Note that this choice was made for simplicity, and a more realistic assumption could be that $\zetaUV$ is a function of halo mass \cite{Park2019} or redshift, which we will investigate in future work.
+Note that this choice was made for simplicity, and a more realistic assumption could be that $\zetaUV$ is a function of halo mass \cite{Park2019} or redshift.
+Appendix \ref{app:halo} demonstrates that the universality holds in the case of a mass-dependent ionization efficiency.
+Ref. \cite{2026arXiv260413423M} explores the impact of a more robust reionization model with added nuisance parameters to account for X-ray preheating and to capture the difficulty of forming star-forming galaxies.